ducminh00/hatrang/content/publication/example/index.md

 publication: In *School of Communication & Design - RMIT Vietnam*
 publication_short:

-Summary: Growing up, I have always view the world as an intertwined place of unchaining realities.
+abstract: Growing up, I have always view the world as an intertwined place of unchaining realities.
 The human's minds are full of endless possibilities, especially children's.
 I have glanced through "Mua" when I was small, and for a long time, the poem has been a happy place for me to hide from stressful reality.
 Tran Dang khoa, as a child, had brought out the joyful, vivid side of an ordinary summer shower.
 I wanted to illustrate every nuance of Khoa's perspective, hoping the audience to experience a child's interpretation of the world as an escape from their busy, stressful lives

 # Summary.
 An optional shortened abstract.
 summary: The works from Illustration Stream of Design Studies program.
 Students were asked to illustrate a traditional story of their own choosing